1. Home

 • Various tests, such as X-rays, bone scans, MRI, and C.T. scans can diagnose stress fractures.

-• Stress fractures can be prevented by choosing appropriate footwear, warming up properly before exercising, increasing physical activity gradually, eating a balanced diet, avoiding smoking and alcohol, and getting regular bone density tests.
+• Stress fractures can be prevented by choosing appropriate footwear, warming up properly before exercising, gradually increasing physical activity, eating a balanced diet, avoiding smoking and alcohol, and getting regular bone density tests.

 References